What is a Colorado Taxable Fuel Bond?

 What are the bond conditions?

-- The bond should be issued by a surety bond company who is licensed to conduct such business in the state of Colorado
+- The bond should be issued by a surety bond company that is licensed to conduct such business in the state of Colorado

 - The license applicant should comply with all the provisions of Title 39 Article 27 of the Colorado Revised Statutes, as well as all the other applicable rules and regulations